Last updated on September 5, 2025

 EDH Dragon Fodder and Krenko's Command card stats

 Dragon Fodder and Krenko's Command are two cards that, for all intents and purposes, are identical.
 They have the same effect, the same mana value, and the same card type.
 But their synergies are different.
-That's because of the actual equation used to find the synergy score:
+That's because of the equation used to find the synergy score:

 (% of decks this card is in for this commander/theme) – (% of decks this card is in for color identity)